Haweanah/alx-system_engineering-devops/0x00-shell_basics/README.md

 Ln -s /bin/ls __ls__ is the symbolic link to /bin/ls, named __ls__
-cp -un *.html ../ is the script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory mv [[:upper:]]* /tmp/u is the script that  moves all files beginning with an uppercase letter to the directory /tmp/u rm *~ is the script that deletes all files in the current working directory that end with the character ~
+cp -un *.html ../ is the script that copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory mv [[:upper:]]* /tmp/u is the script that  moves all files beginning with an uppercase letter to the directory /tmp/u

+rm *~ is the script that deletes all files in the current working directory that end with the character ~ mkdir -p welcome/to/school is the script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory